Wacky for Wine in Waikiki: The Sony Open in Hawaii, Wai’alae Country Club, January 15-18, 2026

 Click on image for location details

 We don’t usually rate the big steakhouse chains, but Stripsteak by Michael Mina has enough breadth and depth to rise above the chain formula.
 The world’s best wines are mostly represented and while prices are high, they aren’t astronomical for the genre.
 No matter what the budget, I always judge a restaurant by what they have available under $100.
 Here there are at least a few thoughtful choices in the more affordable bucket.
-I don’t understand the concept behind the short list of seemingly random “Red Wines of Consequence” that appears on page 32 of the list, but I’ll cut them some slack.
+I don’t understand the concept behind the short list of seemingly random “Red Wines of Consequence” that appears on page 32 of the list (mostly American cab franc and petite sirah, but I’ll cut them some slack.
 Link to Wine List

-Merriman’s list at a mere 15 pages is a slacker compared to their Maui outlet, but there is enough variety and high-end options to get the job done.
-Strongest in West Coast reds.
+Merriman’s list is a slacker compared to their Maui outlet, but there is enough variety and high-end options to get the job done.
+Strongest in New World and West Coast reds.
 Link to Wine List

 No See Ums: